mi-leanna/InteractiveJellyfishNightlight/README.md

 # Jellyfish-Night-Light-Prototype

-CSE493F Prototyping Interactive Systems with AI: Assignment 1 Lo-fi Interactive Night Light
+Project for CSE 493F Prototyping Interactive Systems with AI